suelz/tasks/README.md

 Task RESTful API

+Javascript, Node, MongoDB, Mongoose, and Express

-Secure login and authentication for users
+Secure login and authentication for users.
 Users can manage their task